alexandermaisey/discord-voting-games-bot/README.md

-# discord-voting-games-bot
+# Discord Voting Games Bot
 A bot for Discord that makes ranking/voting games easier to manage and create.
 Comprises a number of simple media ranking games such as "Upvote/Downvote" "Left or Right", "Rank 1 through 5", "Hug/Kiss/Punch", etc. Automatically creates threads from messages.

 When a channel is configured to use this bot, messages without media attachments are automatically deleted; Messages with media attachments are populated automatically with the appropriate reaction emoji (i.e., if the channel's "game mode" is "Upvote/Downvote", the message will automatically have the emojis "⬆️" and "⬇️" applied).

-* Available Games (Default game is "Upvote/Downvote".
-This can be configured by invoking `/set_game_type`):
+Available Games include:

 - Rank 1 through 5
 - Rank 1 through 10
 - Left or Right